ZofiaSamsel/Wine_quality/README.md

 Discuss the background of the dataset.

+In the *Modeling wine preferences by data mining from physicochemical properties* by P. Cortez, A. Cerdeira, Fernando Almeida, Telmo Matos, J. Reis.
+2009, the authors used novel method *the sensitivity analysis* that performs simultaneous variable and model selection for NN and SVM techniques.

 ## Research Questions
 ### Statistics Outliers Detection:
 1. Assess the homogeneity of wine qualities from different vineyards to determine if they follow a Gaussian distribution.
 Utilize QQ plots alongside other statistical tests for illustration.